Clinicals & Internships

 An internship is about clinical experiences that:

-- Are completed as part of a college course
+- Are completed as part of a college or university course

 - Are supervised by a college instructor/faculty member

 - Require students to practice skills or complete projects related to the students' course of study

 If you are seeking to observe a job position, or a department within the hospital, you may be able to volunteer.
 Please contact Volunteer Services so they can determine if your area of interest is accepting volunteers.